haripajjuri/haripajjuri/README.md

 ###

-<h5 align="left">👋, I am a computer science student.
+<p align="left">👋, I am a computer science student.
 I'm passionate about learning new concepts and applying them to create innovative solutions.
 I have great knowledge on full stack web developemt, proficient in both frontend and backend technologies with a focus on delivering efficient solutions🌴.
 Currently exploring various domains within computer science.
-I am always eager to learn new things and expand my skills on various technologies☁️.</h5>
+I am always eager to learn new things and expand my skills on various technologies☁️.</p>

 ###